Degree-constrained spanning tree

-On the left, a spanning tree can be constructed where the vertex with the highest degree is 2 (thus, a max degree 2 tree).
+A spanning tree can be constructed where the vertex with the highest degree is 3 (thus, a max degree 3 tree).

-On the right, the central vertex must have degree at least 5 in any tree spanning this graph, so a 2 degree constrained tree cannot be constructed here.

 In graph theory, a degree-constrained spanning tree is a spanning tree where the maximum vertex degree is limited to a certain constant k.
 The degree-constrained spanning tree problem is to determine whether a particular graph has such a spanning tree for a particular k.

 Formal definition

 Input: n-node undirected graph G(V,E); positive integer k < n.

 Question: Does G have a spanning tree in which no node has degree greater than k?

 NP-completeness

 This problem is NP-complete (Garey & Johnson 1979).
 This can be shown by a reduction from the Hamiltonian path problem.
 It remains NP-complete even if k is fixed to a value ≥ 2.
 If the problem is defined as the degree must be ≤ k, the k = 2 case of degree-confined spanning tree is the Hamiltonian path problem.